Explicit birational geometry of determinantal quartic 3-folds: Preliminaries

 \section{Preliminaries}

-Throughout this paper, we consider an algebraically closed field $\mathbb{K}$ of characteristic 0.
+This paper works over an algebraically closed field $\mathbb{K}$ of characteristic 0.
 Let $C\subset \PP^3$ be a smooth curve of degree $d$ and genus $g$, and let $X:=Bl_C \PP^3$ denote the blow-up of $\PP^3$ along $C$.
 In this section, we collect elementary features of $X$.

 Since $H^1(X,\OO_X)=0$, linear and numerical equivalence coincide in $X$, so that $\PIC(X)\cong N^1(X)\cong \mathbb{Z}^2$.
 Consequently, $N^1(X)=\langle H, E\rangle$ is generated by the class $H$, the pullback of a hyperplane section in $\PP^3$; and the exceptional divisor $E$.
 We use this notation for the rest of the paper.